Vincent of Saragossa: Legacy and veneration

 Vincent's left arm is on display as a relic in Valencia Cathedral, located near the extensive Carrer de Sant Vicent Mártir (Saint Vincent the Martyr Street).

 There is also the small town of São Vicente on the Portuguese island of Madeira, and the city of São Vicente, São Paulo in Brazil named after this saint.

 Vincent is remembered in the Anglican Communion with a commemoration on 22 January.
 The Anglican St. Vincent's Cathedral in Bedford, Texas, is dedicated in his honor.

 The young men of Manganeses de la Polvorosa, province of Zamora, Spain, celebrated Vincent's day by dropping a live goat from the belfry of the St. Vincent church.

 Patronage

 Saint Vincent is the patron of the Order of the Deacons of the Catholic Diocese of Bergamo.
-He is honoured as patron in Valencia, Saragossa, and Portugal, and is invoked by vignerons (wine-makers), vintners (wine-merchants), vinegar-makers, brickmakers, and sailors.
+He is honoured as patron in Valencia, Zaragoza, and Portugal, and is invoked by vignerons (wine-makers), vintners (wine-merchants), vinegar-makers, brickmakers, and sailors.